Keisial/keisial.github.io/README.txt

-Release 3.0 Wed Feb  9 23:35:22 EST 2011
+Release 3.0 Sun Mar 2-9 23:07:22 2011 -0400

 Ported to Python3 by Scott Kitterman <scott@kitterman.com>.
 This is mostly a minimal port to work with Python3 (tested with python3.2) plus addition of some of the patches that people have submitted on Sourceforge.
 It should be fully API compatible with 2.3.
+Note: Version 3.0.0 shipped with a new lazy.lookupfull function in advance of 2.3.
+This was incorporated in pydns 2.3.5 as lazy.lookupalll.
+It has been renamed in 3.0.1 to stay API compatible with pydns 2.3.

 Release 2.3 Mon May  6 16:18:02 EST 2002